 In addition to saving the VM's metadata and disks, disk and memory snapshots also save the VM's memory state (RAM).
 Reverting back to a disk and memory snapshot does not require a reboot of the VM, and VMs can be running or suspended when the snapshot is taken.
 Disk and memory snapshots can be useful if you are upgrading or patching software, or want to test a new application, but also want the option to be able to get back to the current, pre-change state (RAM) of the VM.

-If you take snapshots of a VM and subsequently delete the original VM, you can still access those snapshots in the Resources pane.
-Switch to Objects view in the Navigation pane and then expand the Snapshots group to see all available snapshots.
+Note that if you take snapshots of a VM and subsequently delete the original VM, you can still access those snapshots: in Folder View in the Resources pane, click to expand the Types group and then expand the Snapshots group to see all available snapshots.